Australia vs Syria: Predictions, Betting Tips & Odds

 With Leckie sidelined, if Nabbout, Rogic and Risdon are ruled out of Tuesday’s match it will leave Graham Arnold with only 16 fit players.

 As for their part, Syria have been solid at the Asian Cup, without being outstanding.
 Syria are searching for the sort of form and passion they played with during the team’s march to a Russia 2018 World Cup play-off loss to the Australians.
 It took a piece of Tim Cahill magic to separate the two teams and send the Socceroos to the World Cup.

 The Syrians have not forgotten and are hell-bent on exacting revenge.

-According to most betting sites, despite the Syrians having the desire to seek revenge for their loss to Australia a year ago, the Socceroos will be desperate to win and progress in second spot to defend their title.
+Despite the Syrians having the desire to seek revenge for their loss to Australia a year ago, the Socceroos will be desperate to win and progress in second spot to defend their title.

 However, Jordan to win the Group, facing Palestine in their last group match.

 1 x 2 Odds

 Australia and Syria famously played two Asian World Cup qualifying play-off matches in November 2017, resulting in a 1-1 draw and a 2-1 Australian win.